 When You Should Consider Zoho Books Over QuickBooks

-Another unique feature that Zoho includes is a client portal.
-Within the client portal your customers have access to all of the transactions that have been created, like estimates and invoices.
+- Client portal: The client portal gives your customers access to all of the transactions that have been created for them, like estimates and invoices.
 Instead of sending an email, you can collaborate with clients by sending messages within the portal.

 Check out the Zoho Books Features section to learn more about the things that Zoho Books does well.

 To assist you with your decision, we are going to provide you with detailed info on price, set up, features and product integrations.
 In addition, we will cover the mobile app and customer support options.
 Please note that we looked at Zoho Books Professional and QuickBooks Plus when comparing features.